valkey-io/valkey-doc/commands/info.md

 *   `send_bulk`: Primary is sending the RDB file to replica.
 *   `online`: RDB file transmitted, sending just updates.
 *   `rdb_transmitted`: RDB file transmitted, this state is used for the rdb-channel during dual-channel replication when the RDB transfer is complete but the replica has not yet established its main connection.
 Added in Valkey 9.1.
-*   `bg_transfer`: Main channel of a replica which uses dual-channel replication.
+*   `bg_transfer`: Main channel of a replica during dual-channel replication.
+Changes to `online` once sync is complete.
 Added in Valkey 8.0.

 `type` added in Valkey 8.0, represents the type of the replica client and can be one of the following strings.